antarctica/bas-style-kit-docs/site/_start/standards-accessibility.md

 ## Colour contrast
 {: #{{ 'Colour contrast' | slugify }} }

+{% include snippets/back-to-top.html %}

 The colour contrast for text and any interactive elements **should** be at least *4:5:1*, as recommended by GDS and the [W3C](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).

 ## Conveying context without colours or icons
 {: #{{ 'Conveying context without colours or icons' | slugify }} }

+{% include snippets/back-to-top.html %}

 Relying on colour or icons alone to indicate the meaning or context of an action or notice is bad practice.
 This information cannot is inaccessible to users of assistive technologies – such as screen readers.
 Instead efforts should be made to ensure that the context is either obvious from the content itself, or is included in an alternative form, such as with the <code>.sr-only</code> class.

 Ideally [contextual colours]({{ '/core/colours/#standard-contextual-colours' | prepend: site.baseurl }}) and